BLAST Sync

 Phase 2: Incremental Catch-Up

 After the tree scan produces a snapshot at some checkpoint height, the wallet needs to catch up to the chain tip.
-This is done with two sub-phases:
+The incremental phase also runs on its own for frequent re-syncs (when the elapsed time since the last sync is within full_rescan_after_time_s, default 7 days).

 checkpoint_height chain_tip